oxipay/posdocs/docs/testing/sales_adjustment.md

 2. HMAC has been generated on the payload and been put on the signature

-3. invaild signature will return Failed StatusCode therefore not listed below.
+3. Invaild signature will return Failed StatusCode therefore not listed below.

+4. Any request paramters that not listed below will return Error Status

 **Method:** *ProcessAdjustment*